-Once Perseverance is on the surface of Mars and NASA mission controllers decide to release Ingenuity from the belly of the rover, a protective shield will be detached.
-Next, Ingenuity will be flipped to an upright position and the landing legs will be unlocked.
-Then the helicopter will released from the rover.
-The solar panel will be charged in the martian sun.
-Ingenuity will spin up its rotor blades for the first time but it will not take off right away.
-If Ingenuity survives the cold martian nights during its preflight checkout, the team will proceed with testing.
-Nights on Mars are -130 degrees Fahrenheit, or -90 degrees Celsius.)
-Ingenuity has 31 Earth days to perform its experimental flights on Mars.
-If it succeeds, Ingenuity will prove that controlled flight can be achieved on Mars.
+Once Perseverance was on the surface of Mars and NASA mission controllers decided to release Ingenuity from the belly of the rover, a protective shield was detached.
+Next, Ingenuity was flipped to an upright position and the landing legs were unlocked.
+Then the helicopter was released from the rover.
+The solar panel was charged in the martian sun.
+Ingenuity could spin up its rotor blades for the first time although it did not take off right away.
+Ingenuity survived the cold martian nights during its preflight checkout and the team continued testing.
+(Nights on Mars are -130 degrees Fahrenheit, or -90 degrees Celsius.)
+Ingenuity original mission was 31 Earth days to perform experimental flights on Mars.
+Its flights were an astounding success and Ingenuity proved that controlled flight can be achieved on Mars.
 This means that future Mars missions can add an aerial dimension to their explorations on the red planet.

 Why did NASA send a helicopter to Mars?